by Manisha Thakor

 When the American Institute of Certified Public Accountants polled cohabitating and married couples in the U.S., 27% percent said that disagreements over money were more likely to escalate into arguments ahead of arguments over children, chores, work and friends.
 A 2011 study by Professor Jeffrey Dew at Utah State University found that married couples who disagreed about money once a week were twice as likely to divorce as those who disagreed less than once a month.

 So why are "Tightwads and Spendthrifts" attracted to each other?
-According to studies cited in this entertaining New York Times article it may be as simple as a case of opposites really do attract.
+It may be as simple as a case of opposites really do attract.

 Turns out in the early stages of courtship, many of us find our financial opposite's behavior to be, well, intoxicating!
 Like moths to a flame we're drawn to the very behavior we resist in ourselves.
 Alas, when the novelty wears off, our opposing financial beliefs can lead to quite the volcanic situation on the home front.